-- Program requirements: To learn more about specific program requirements, consult the 2017-18 graduate catalog.
+- Program requirements: To learn more about specific program requirements, consult the most recent academic catalog.

 - Course listings: To see which courses will be offered when, check out the WMU course listings.
 You can also read course descriptions for geosciences classes here.

 - Professional development: Students in the Department of Geological and Environmental Sciences are encouraged to gain valuable professional, research and field experience through joining our highly active student organizations.

 Graduate students have a departmental advisor who helps you meet the requirements of your program and the WMU Graduate College.
 In addition, Ph.D. students have a dissertation advisor who supervises your research and can direct you to the courses you need.
 Please consult your advisor regularly to ensure that academic requirements are met.

 - Academic advising: Confused about which classes to take, how to meet program requirements, or what your progress is towards graduation?
 Confused about Graduate College forms or deadlines?
 Have questions about the preparation of your dissertation?
 All of these questions can be discussed with your graduate faculty advisor, Dr. Peter Voice.